jfriedson/file-encryptor/README.md

 # File Encryptor
-Encrypt and decrypt files containing sensitive data.
+Encrypt and decrypt text and binary files along with the file extension.

-## Origin
-This project came about when I needed to securely encrypt a file.

 ## How to use
 install the cryptography 36.0.0 package from pip using `pip install cryptography`